Marianne Elizabeth Saunders

 Uniontown

-Marianne Elizabeth Saunders, 69, of Uniontown, passed away at home surrounded by loved ones on Thursday, March 9, 2023.
+Marianne Elizabeth Saunders, 69, of Uniontown, passed away, in home, surrounded by loved ones, Thursday, March 9, 2023.

-Marianne was born on November 15, 1953, to Anthony and Elizabeth Christovich Bartock Sr. in Uniontown.
+Marianne was born November 15, 1953, to Anthony and Elizabeth Christovich Bartock Sr., in Uniontown.

 Marianne's true love of work and passion came from the people and the amazing friendships she made while working at AFSCME, as a staff representative for District Council 84 for 10+ years before retiring in 2014.